 Wrap Up

-I really enjoyed building this niche because it showed that a simple shower niche can be transformed into an impressive architectural feature if you’re willing to take it to the next level 🙂 .
+I really enjoyed building this niche because it showed that a simple shower niche can be transformed into an impressive architectural feature, if you’re willing to take it to the next level 🙂.

-Please let me know in the comments below if you decided to take on this project, and how it all turned out.
+Please let me know in the comments if you enjoyed my how to build a shower niche tutorial.
+And if you decided to take on this project, please let me know how it all turned out.
+You can also ask me any question you might have about your project.
+I’m happy to help you out!

 Hi Brendan,